 The College’s program at Bocconi University in Milan, Italy, affords qualified Chicago students an opportunity to study at the leading university in Business and Economics in Italy.
-This is an intense academic immersion program in which students take regular Business, Management, Policy, and Economics courses at Bocconi in either English or Italian alongside degree-seeking students at the university.

 - Applications for Economics, Management, and Finance